PyO3/pyo3/guide/src/building_and_distribution.md

 #### Platform tags

-Rather than using just the `.so` or `.pyd` extension suggested above (depending on OS), uou can prefix the shared library extension with a platform tag to indicate the interpreter it is compatible with.
+Rather than using just the `.so` or `.pyd` extension suggested above (depending on OS), you can prefix the shared library extension with a platform tag to indicate the interpreter it is compatible with.
 You can query your interpreter's platform tag from the `sysconfig` module.
 Some example outputs of this are seen below:

 ```bash
 # CPython 3.10 on macOS